beatobongco/ClimbingDiary/README.md

  * We were totally destroyed after the session. **TIREDEST** I've ever been, even more than the comp probably.
  * I take this to mean my anaerobic endurance and bouldering level is below par.
 Good thing we're training it.
  * Attempted to send some new routes on the steep walls.
 Lousy results.
 Super.
 Shouldn't even have attempted it.
 Next time, no mixing bouldering and route days!

+## 2016/9/8
+ * Route climbing today.
+Felt extremely tired, couldn't even do Black Sloper (6c+)!
+I can usually do that route while tired and its usually very very easy for me.
+ * It was a challenge today.
+I attribute this not only to tiredness but to onset of fever.
+I would predict my strength levels plummeted to 25%.
+I was almost falling on 5's and fell on a 6a!
+ * Was able to climb some 6b's without falling (Sisid Marino and Bakit Pocket) which was very satisfying.
+Also connected a pockety 6c and a heavy 6b+ (forgot the names).
+ * Discovered something interesting: to make up for my low energy and strength levels, I relied more on my feet and by pushing (mantling?) more on holds.
+Takeaway is despite fatigue I should still be able to climb.
+Also, when I'm back to 100% I should focus more on offloading effort to technique.
+Physical fitness is a slice in time but technique is (almost) forever.
+ * Left early today because I could barely grip anything.
+A lesson in humility and ego is the enemy.
+At least I got to watch Train to Busan with Den :)

+## 2016/9/10
+ * Skipped climbing today to facilitate rest.
+Fever is such a bitch.
+Insyncers went climbing in Rizal and I'm stuck here.
+ * Will come back 100%!!